Italian submarines of World War II: Service history

 In 1939 the Regia Marina had 107 submarines; this included 7 vessels of World War I vintage confined to training.
 Eight more were commissioned prior to joining hostilities, and a further 30 were commissioned during the war.

 The Italian submarine force was designed and intended to operate mainly in Mediterranean, in support of battle fleet or on scouting and patrolling missions, although its ocean-going vessels were also intended for the Atlantic.

 It also had a number of boats stationed overseas in Italy's colonial empire.

-At the joining of hostilities in June 1940 Italy had 115 submarines, of which 84 were operational; however 10 were lost in the first twenty days of action, due partly to flaws in quality, or poor training, and partly due to reckless bravado.
+At the joining of hostilities in June 1940 Italy had 115 submarines, of which 84 were operational; however 10 were lost in the first twenty days of action, due partly to flaws in boat quality or training, and partly due to reckless bravado.
 Thereafter the Italians never had more than 25 to 30 boats at sea at any one time.
 The commander of the Italian submarine fleet on 10 June 1940 was Admiral Mario Falangola, who was replaced by Admiral Antonio Legnani in December 1941.

-Soon after June 1940 a submarine force was dispatched to the Atlantic, honouring a commitment to Germany to help in the Atlantic campaign.
-Code-named BETASOM, this force was stationed at Bordeaux in occupied France.
+Soon after June 1940 Italy dispatched a submarine force to the Atlantic, honouring a commitment to Germany to help in the Atlantic campaign.
+Code-named BETASOM, this force was stationed at Bordeaux in Occupied France.
 32 boats in total served in the Atlantic, equaling the German numbers at the time.
+Italian submarines operating in the Atlantic overall sank 109 allied merchant ships totaling 593,864 tons.

-Half of them later returned to the Mediterranean, or were converted to transports, for operations to Far East.
-The Italian submarines operating in the Atlantic overall sank 109 allied merchant ships totalling 593,864 tons.
+Half of these Italian boats later returned to the Mediterranean, or were converted to transports for operations to the Far East.